ScieNFT/contracts/README.md

 yarn run test
 ```

-To measure coverage, use `yarn run coverage`.
+To report coverage, use `yarn run coverage`.

-Note that 100% branch coverage is only possible for the Tokens contract if the `testInternal`
-function is uncommented.
-This fuction exposes private methods so that we can verify that these
-functions revert in some circumstances.

 ## Local deployment to the HardHat blockchain (31337)